brian-watkins/elm-spec/README.md

 - elm-spec allows you to write specs that describe the behavior of parts of your program in isolation from others.
 This makes those specs easier to write and easier to understand.

-In short, with elm-spec you get the confidence you would from a browser-based end-to-end testing tool like Cypress, without losing the convenience of tools like elm-test.
+In short, with elm-spec you get the confidence you would from a browser-based end-to-end testing tool like Cypress, without losing the convenience of elm-based testing tools.
 You can still write your specs in Elm and you can still test parts of your code in isolation, but your specs run in a browser (via Karma) and they exercise your code just like it will be exercised in production.

 ## Getting Started

 1. Install `brian-watkins/elm-spec` as a test dependency.
+Consider using [elm-json](https://www.npmjs.com/package/elm-json) to manage test dependencies.

 2. Create a directory for your specs and add it to the `source-directories` in your `elm.json`.